 Could Reduce Employee Morale

 If the former employee was overly negative, left on bad terms, or had a poor relationship with their colleagues, rehiring them could cause a drop in employee morale.
 This is an important consideration because, even if the former employee could bring much-needed skills to your company, their behavior could alienate your existing team.
-You may even want to discuss this topic with trusted team members and get their take.
+You may even want to discuss this topic with trusted team members and get their take before hiring the former employee.

 Prior Employment May Have Ended for a Good Reason

-Employment relationships often end for a good reason—poor performance, interpersonal conflicts, and lack of cultural fit, among others.
+Employment relationships often end for a good reason—poor performance, interpersonal conflicts, or lack of cultural fit.
 It may have been a long time since the former employee departed and you’ve forgotten the reason they left.
 This is a good reason to keep detailed personnel files.

 They May Feel Entitled